Reading Time: 7 minutes

 While a toddler will take weeks or even months to understand the concept of dog, a computer program that uses deep learning algorithms can sort through millions of images to identify which images contain dogs within minutes.

-Deep learning programs require a large amount of training data and a lot of processing power, both of which were not readily available to programmers until big data and cloud computing became widely available.
-Deep learning is capable of creating complex statistical models directly from its own iterative output, allowing it to create accurate predictive models out of large amounts of unlabeled and unstructured data.
-Since humans and machines continue to generate large amounts of unstructured and largely unlabeled data, this is becoming more and more important as the Internet of Things grows.
+Deep learning programs require a large amount of training data and a lot of processing power.
+Both of which were not readily available to programmers until big data and cloud computing became widely available.
+Deep learning is capable of creating complex statistical models directly from its own iterative output.
+Allowing it to create accurate predictive models out of large amounts of unlabeled and unstructured data.
+Humans and machines continue to generate large amounts of unstructured and largely unlabeled data.
+Therefore this is becoming more and more important as the Internet of Things grows.

 The Intelligent Copilot: Your Car